lshapz/minezweeper/README.md

   3) high scores?

     top 15 all time each difficulty? (save to a Mongo somewhere)

+    https://github.com/sergeyksv/tingodb to keep in memory (great idea for electron below)

     or per person: IP? / cookie or session? / make an account and persist forever?